TomaszWaszczyk/DesignPatternsExperiments/README.md

 # DesignPatternsExperiments

-Adapter is applied in Java8: Arrays -> Lists
+Adapter is applied in Java8:
+Arrays -> Lists
+Bridge -> JDBC